Wolwedans Boulders Camp...

 Health & safety

-Medical care: The closest doctor is in the town of Mariental.
-In an emergency, an aircraft will be sent to the camp, landing at the private Wolwedans airstrip.
+Medical care: The guides are first-aid trained, but the closest doctor is in the town of Mariental.
+In a medical emergency, guests would be evacuated by air to Windhoek.

 Security measures: None